semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ## Overview {#overview}

-The purpose of a pipeline is to connect blocks using dependencies.
-This lets you plan the execution order.
+Pipelines are groups of blocks that can be connected via dependencies to define their execution order.

 Pipelines are also the *unit of configuration*.
 Each pipeline is encoded as separate a YAML file in the `.semaphore` folder.